Free 2-4 day delivery | No minimum purchase required

 If you're certain you're in the clear, though, having a dog that stays by your side can be a wonderful thing.
 To get there, you need dedicated training for your fur baby, so let’s get into how it works.

-All of these behaviors are trained in pretty much the same way as recall training.
-You assign a specific command to the behavior, and start to work to associate that command with the behavior.
+The good thing is that all of these behaviors are trained in pretty much the same way as recall training.
+Basically, you assign a specific command to the behavior and start to work to associate that command with the behavior and a reward.

-The "look" command can be exceptionally hard to train.
+Another very challenging behavior to train is the "look" command.
 Dogs are, by nature, curious and explorative.
 They want to look and smell and experience the world around them.
 And really, who wouldn't?
 The world is an exciting place!
 There's adventure around every corner.

 The key to the "look" command is permission.
 Your dog wants to explore, and you want to let them.
 But, you need to train them to look to you for permission before exploring, whether it's encountering a new person, seeing an exciting new animal, or just running off to the bushes to see what's in there.